 It sounds a slightly easier project, in some ways, than her rescues at the turn of the millennium when the collapse of Zimbabwe’s farms caused such devastation.
 Then she and her team were left to face unpredictable, exhausting situations, including: the need to euthanise five hundred guard dogs, tied up and abandoned as the farms imploded; to relieve the pain of horses that had been set alight; and to bear, largely alone, the awful responsibility of knowing just how much they were needed by the battered livestock and abandoned pets stranded on the disputed land.

 As the sun sets on the interview Meryl tells me that she hopes that her experiences in Zimbabwe will alert the rest of the world to the needs of animals when communities collapse.

-In 2004 the Royal Society for the Prevention of Cruelty to Animals awarded Meryl Harrison their Overseas Gallantry Award for their work in Zimbabwe.
+In 2004 the Royal Society for the Prevention of Cruelty to Animals awarded Meryl Harrison and Addmore Chinhembe their Overseas Gallantry Award for their work in Zimbabwe.